cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/getting-started/provision-controller.md

 >NOTE: There are a number of ways to create a ***managed controller***.
 We take a very opinionated way to provision attendees ***managed controllers*** for this workshop in order to pre-configure the components that you will interact with during the workshop.

-**For instructor led workshops please returns to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/cloudbees-ci/#16).**
+**For instructor led workshops please returns to the workshop slides: https://cloudbees-days.github.io/core-rollout-flow-workshop/cloudbees-ci/#16**